Five Signs It’s Time to Switch Carriers

 Late Pickup and Delivery

-Having said that, there are acceptable reasons for a carrier to miss an appointment, and every carrier is going to miss an appointment or two now and then.
-What separates a good carrier from a bad carrier, however, is the frequency with which they miss appointments, the manner with which they alert the shipper to the delay, their communication regarding the trucks ETA, and the options that they provide the shipper in order to recover and deliver the freight as close to the original delivery date as possible.
+Having said that, there are acceptable reasons for a carrier to miss an appointment.
+Honestly, the truth is that every carrier is going to miss an appointment or two now and then.
+What separates a good carrier from a bad carrier, however, is the frequency with which they miss appointments.
+The manner with which they alert the shipper to the delay is also a tell-tale sign.
+Their communication regarding the trucks ETA, and the options that they provide the shipper in order to recover and deliver the freight as close to the original delivery date as possible.

 A good carrier will alert the shipper to any delay they are facing, provide the shipper with the location of the truck and its latest ETA, as well as provide a reason for the delay; OS&D, driver illness, inclement weather, etc. From there, they will provide a list of all the options that are available to the shipper in order to deliver the freight as soon as logistically possible.
-A bad carrier will do none of these things and will continue to operate behind schedule until the issue is directly addressed by the shipper… and by then, the damage is usually already done and possibly irreversible.
+A bad carrier will do none of these things.
+In fact, they will continue to operate behind schedule until the issue is directly addressed by the shipper.
+By then, the damage is usually already done and possibly irreversible.

 A shipper can determine a bad carrier from a good one based simply on the excuses they offer as justification for their poor service or terrible rates.
 A bad carrier always has an excuse for why the truck is late or didn’t pick up/deliver entirely.
 No matter the time of year, there is always something that can delay a truck, and shippers have heard every excuse in the book.